M.S.W., Community Development and Social Planning

 M.E.S.,Social Justice and Film Studies

-Karen has worked with OHCC since 2010, first as Program Asistant then expanding her role in 2014 to become the Administration and Finance Coordinator.
-In additon to coordinating the administrative and financial operations of OHCC , she supports the delivery of OHCC services by responding to inquries, assisting with webinars, compiling and reporting evaluation results and providing communication services.
-Karen's past experience includes Project Coordinator from 2005-2009 for the Clean Air Partnership, Teaching Assistant For Popular Culture 2P30 Popular Entertainment at Brock University.
+Karen has worked with OHCC since 2010, first as Program Assistant then expanding her role in 2014 to become the Administration and Finance Coordinator.
+In addition to coordinating the administrative and financial operations of OHCC, she supports the delivery of OHCC services by responding to inquiries, assisting with webinars, compiling and reporting evaluation results and providing communication services.
+Karen's past experience includes Project Coordinator from 2005-2009 for the Clean Air Partnership and Teaching Assistant For Popular Culture 2P30 Popular Entertainment at Brock University.
 Apart from her work at OHCC she is a professional children’s entertainer.
-Over the past ten years she has sculpted thousands of dogs, motorcycles, nuclear power plants and butterflies out of balloons.
-As Boo the Clown she has transmogrified countless children into vampires, princesses, or monsters through face painting.

 M.E.S., Community Involvement in Planning